-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Governors; - regular reviews by the Finance, Premises and Audit Committee of reports which compare actual financial performance with forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (including capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Governors; - regular reviews by the Finance, Premises and Audit Committee of reports which compare actual financial • performance with forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (including capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.

-The Governing Body has considered the need for a specific internal audit function and has appointed Wilkins Kennedy to complete the internal audit function.
-Wilkins Kennedy's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial and governance systems.
+The Governing Body has considered the need for a specific internal audit function and has appointed independent internal auditors to perform this function, including giving advice on financial matters and performing a range of checks on the Academy Trust's financial and governance systems.